-Supplies/Equipment: Supplies will include general office supplies and assessment materials (Bracken SRA kits, assessment protocols, CLASS protocols, CASA and online reliability processes).
-Equipment will include iPads, computers and office furniture as needed.
+Supplies/Equipment: Supplies will include general office supplies and assessment materials (Woodcock-Johnson kit, assessment protocols, CLASS protocols, CASA and online reliability processes).
+Equipment will include iPads and computers as needed.
 Operating:

 MEFS Contract: Fees for MEFS online protocols.

 Fees for certifications.
 Will include payments for staff members to obtain and maintain reliability on the Pre-K, K-3 CLASS and KIPS certification.
 Includes training on the newest version of CASA.